 Agile project management also advocates planning, but unlike the traditional linear approach, it adopts an iterative process for project deliverables.

 This is why it is most suitable for small to medium-sized projects where long-term planning is not feasible, and you need to incorporate the customer’s feedback at every stage of product development.

-As a result, you can measure your results at the end of every sprint, see it aligns with your business goals, and make the necessary changes without going for comprehensive documentation and approvals.
+As a result, you can measure your results at the end of every sprint, see if they align with your business goals, and make the necessary changes to move forward without going for comprehensive documentation and approvals.

 In short, the fundamental difference between agile and traditional project management is in the development approach.
 Agile follows an evolutionary delivery model where the product is developed through constant feedback and frequent changes.
 On the other hand, traditional project management waits till the end of the project life cycle to measure results and learn lessons.

 Both approaches have their advantages and disadvantages.
 But for software teams and startups, agile is the most suitable project management approach.

 Benefits Of Agile Project Management

 Let’s discuss some of the main benefits of agile project management.

 The agile methodology is much more flexible than traditional project management.
 Its focus is on product delivery in line with the client’s requirements.
 To achieve this goal, it encourages teams to be flexible about their processes and workflows.